dwayhs/dash-plan/README.md

 id: TSK-1
 ```

-Id is a property that defines a unique identifier for an item.
+`id` is a property that defines a unique identifier for an item.
 The `id` is used to reference the item in other items definition

 #### Label